djfranc/djfranc.github.io/index.md

 ### What is the way of thinking that you’ve made into your mantra?

-Last summer, my consistency in going to the gym had cemented with my daily routine and it became a serious.
+Last summer, my consistency in going to the gym had cemented with my daily routine as it became a serious hobby.
 With time, something changed within me as applied concepts of how I approach training towards my life and the people within my circles.
 There’s something different today, I still don’t know what it is, but I think those who speak to me recognize it better than I can.

 **A sense of trust?
 A feeling of safety?
 An aura of respect?** I can’t describe it.
 Maybe I’m just delusional?